bullbots/BullBotsLib/README.md

 ## How to use in an FRC Project
 ### Drivetrains ([frc.team1891.common.drivetrains](https://github.com/bullbots/BullBotsLib/tree/main/src/main/java/frc/team1891/common/drivetrains))
-BullBotsLib provides 3 drivetrain types (but the ability to add your own by extending `Drivetrain` or `HolonomicDrivetrain`).
+BullBotsLib provides 3 drivetrain types (but the ability to add your own by extending `Drivetrain` or `HolonomicDrivetrain`)  in order to remove code that would be repeated year to year, and make things as easy as possible when getting started.
 To use an existing drivetrain, create a class that extends it.

 In your constructor you will need to call the super constructor and give it whatever parameters it needs.
 It's easiest to add all the parameters as private static fields in the top of your class.

 Once you do that, your drivetrain is ready to go.
 All you need to do is configure your motors (eg. `talon.configFactoryDefault()`), as that's not done for you.

+You can also call `configureSmartDashboard()` in the constructor (as you can with anything that extends `Subsystem` from BullBotsLib) to get extra diagnositic information

+###### Swerve
+`SwerveDrivetrain` tries to make it as easy as possible to get started with Swerve.
+Each `SwerveModule` holds a `DriveController` and a `SteerController`, which seperates the control over a drive motor and steer motor for easy changes.
+These classes, and basic implementations are found under [frc.team1891.common.drivetrains.swervecontrollers](https://github.com/bullbots/BullBotsLib/tree/main/src/main/java/frc/team1891/common/drivetrains/swervecontrollers).

 ### User Input ([frc.team1891.common.control](https://github.com/bullbots/BullBotsLib/tree/main/src/main/java/frc/team1891/common/control))
 ###### Triggers